 Almost every woman is opting for the Caesarean surgery rather than giving natural birth.
 But is it worth it?
 So, check out some of the exciting facts about c-section.

-1. Some women have performed surgery on their own
+1. Some women have performed their surgery

 Inez Ramirez Perez of Mexico is one woman who had done her surgery with no medical experience.
 After feeling pain from the past 12 hours, she finally uses a kitchen knife to cut her belly.